JacobW22/Youtube_helper/README.md

 ## Features
-- You can create account, turn off saving history and change account info
+- You can create account and manipulate user settings
 - You can use free tools including api service
+- You can check your recent activity and go back to items history

 ## Screenshots